-This includes deferred income relating to excess dry docking costs and proceeds from MEGI project.
+This includes deferred income relating to excess dry docking costs, Ballast water treatment costs and proceeds from MEGI project.
 The excess dry dock costs will be amortized over the life of the dry docking costs.
-The proceeds from MEGI project will be amortized over the useful life of related assets.
-The balance of non-current portion is QR 127,744 thousands (2018: QR 88,269 thousands).
+The proceeds from MEGI project & Ballast water treatment will be amortized over the useful life of related assets.
+The balance of non-current portion is QR 244,518 thousands (2019: QR 127,744 thousands).